Fighting for you

 - Workers in seasonal amusement or recreational businesses

 - Independent contractors

-Who can make a claim under the Fair Labor Standards Act?
+Who can make an unpaid wages claim under the Fair Labor Standards Act?

 Wage and hour claims are common in Florida and around the U.S.